Migraine headaches can occur in pregnancy and might be harmless, very annoying or a sign of complications in the pregnancy.

 In this instance, you should contact your doctor or health professional to provide medical advice.

-What does a pregnancy migraine feel like?
+What does a migraine during pregnancy feel like?

 We’ve all had bad headaches before, or even nagging tension headaches.
 Most of the time we can take some paracetamol, address hydration, or even do some stretches, and everything’s fine.